What is query breadth, and What Does it Mean for Search Results Rankings?

-In one described system, a search engine determines a popularity measure for a search result and then adjusts the popularity measure based at least in part on a query breadth measure of a previously-executed search query associated with the search result.
+In one described system, a search engine determines a popularity measure for a search result.
+It then adjusts the popularity measure based at least partly on a query breadth measure of a previously executed search query associated with the search result.

 The search engine may use a variety of query breadth measures.
 For example, the search engine may use the number of results returned by the search query, the length of the query, the IR score drop-off, or some other measure of breadth.

 There are a few different ways that a search engine might measure query breadth, and it may consider these in combination with each other:

 - The higher the number of results returned by the search query, the broader the query

 - The drop off in information retrieval (or relevance) scores from one result to another, for example, how much of a drop off there might be from the IR score of the first result to the tenth result, or the hundredth result, or so on.
-If there isn’t much of a drop off in those scores as you drill deeper and deeper into the results, then the query can be determined to be fairly broad.
+If there isn’t much of a drop off in those scores as you drill deeper and deeper into the results, then the query can be fairly broad.

 - How frequently people search for a particular query or very similar queries – the more frequently, the more broad the query could be

 - The smaller the number of terms in a query, the broader it might be

-Some queries might be short or searched frequently, but still be very narrow queries, so a combination of measures like those listed above might be used.
+Some queries might be short or searched frequently but still be very narrow queries, so a combination of measures like those listed above.

-We don’t know how much weight Google might be giving to popularity based user-behavior measures such as impressions and click-throughs in search results, but they may be giving some weight to those.
+We don’t know how much weight Google might be giving to popularity-based user-behavior measures such as impressions and click-throughs in search results.
+They may be giving some weight to those.